LitC03/HoloApp/README.md

 ![Optical setup for SLM](/assets/SLM_setup.png)

-HoloApp allows users to choose and edit the images they can see on the detector by applying the Gerchberg-Saxton routine to retrieve the phase delays the SLM needs to apply to them.
+HoloApp allows users to choose and edit the images they can see on the detector by applying the Gerchberg-Saxton routine to retrieve the necessary phase delays.

-To use, open the HoloApp_Lito file.
+** To use, open the HoloApp_Lito file in the scr folder. **

 ## Running the App if you ...